|

 (PDF file, 551K)

-This paper describes my setup using a C11 and DSS7/402 combination to
+This paper describes my setup using

-observe astronomical spectra.
 I also discuss briefly some of the

-challenges of the operations, as well as corrections needed to make the
+well as corrections needed to make

-spectra useful.
+the spectra useful.

 |